canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 If you already have a known-working kernel, you may well be just a short bit of repackaging to end up with a kernel snap for your hardware platform!

-You can find more examples of kernel snaps maintained by the Devices Field Engineering team at their [GitHub repository](https://github.com/canonical/iot-field-kernel-snap/tree/main/snap).
-The `main` branch provides several `snapcraft.yaml` snippets which explain several different kinds of ways kernel snaps can be constructed.

 ## Build the snap

-The build system must support [snap](https://snapcraft.io/docs/installing-snapd), and have both the [Snapcraft](https://documentation.ubuntu.com/snapcraft/stable/how-to/setup/set-up-snapcraft/) build tool and the [LXD](https://canonical.com/lxd) virtualisation platform installed, all of which are provided by any Ubuntu release.
+The build system must support [snapd](https://snapcraft.io/docs/installing-snapd), and have both the [Snapcraft](https://documentation.ubuntu.com/snapcraft/stable/how-to/setup/set-up-snapcraft/) build tool and the [LXD](https://canonical.com/lxd) virtualisation platform installed, all of which are provided by any Ubuntu release.